 Sunny Shanklin has got two busy Parkdean Resorts Holiday parks called Lower Hyde and Landguard.
 They were formerly Park Resorts holiday parks before the companies merged a few years ago.

-Here’s our guide to location, price, accommodation options, facilities and reviews
+Read on for our more detailed guide to location, price, accommodation options, facilities and reviews.

 Where are Lower Hyde and Landguard Holiday Parks?